Singin' in the Rain (song): 1929 version

+pitter-patter, singin' in the rain.

 Song form

-The song has an unusual form: the 32-bar chorus, rather than being preceded by a verse and containing an internal bridge as was becoming standard at the time, opens the song and then is followed by a 24-bar verse that has the feeling of a bridge before the chorus repeats.
+The song has an unusual form.
+The 32-bar chorus opens the song and is followed by a 24-bar verse before the chorus repeats, in contrast to other songs of the period which often opened with a verse and contained an internal bridge.

 Covers

 B.A.
 Rolfe and his Lucky Strike Orchestra recorded the song possibly as early as 1928 but perhaps 1929.
 The song was recorded by Annette Hanshaw (reissued on the 1999 CD Annette Hanshaw, Volume 6, 1929).
 It is performed on film by a nightclub band as dance music and sung in a Chinese dialect in The Ship from Shanghai (1930), by Jimmy Durante in Speak Easily (1932), by Judy Garland in Little Nellie Kelly (1940), and as background music at the beginning of MGM's The Divorcee (1930) starring Norma Shearer.